Phxstick/acnicoy/data/help/components/reviewing.md

 latter by marking the corresponding checkbox in the test settings.

 #### Typing mode
-Given a question, you can type your answer into a text field and press the enter key when you're done.
+Given a question, you can type your answer into the text field and press the enter key when you're done.
 The program will then automatically match your answer to the registered solutions, and deem your answer as correct it matches one of them (small typos are ignored, as long as they're not too many).
 The program will